jterzis/imagiato/README.md

 original uncompressed image should appear on your screen which you can then download by right clicking and "Save As" on your browser.

+## Notes on Unit/Integration Tests

+Unit tests are written in solidity while integration tests between ImageSellerFactory and ImageSeller contracts are written in javascript taking advantage of web3 .10 api utilities mainly account import.

+Tests span a typical life cycle usage from the perspective of both an image seller creating their own marketplace / adding inventory (photos) with price parameters and a buyer purchasing an image in a p2p manner.

+The tests try to test good and bad code pathways.
+There's a test where an image is purchased using insufficient Eth which should fail ultimately.
+There are tests that test the admin modifiers on the ImageSeller contract; only the deployer (seller) should be able to add or remove an image from their marketplace.

 ## Todo

 - Allow for multiple images to be simultaneously hosted by multiple sellers